jamespjh/rpg-worldcanal/world/home/halflings.md

 There are currently 25 L1 and 5 L2 Pobl.
 They have traditions extending from the four great songs, which these heros follow.

+Conner MacTree is the current Rie, Moira Mac Een the current Rianne.

+Duncan Mac Ped is the commander of the guardpost they first meet.

 -2 Str, +2 Dex, +2 Cha.